USCMI Innovation Cafe: Small Modular Reactor (SMR) Technologies for Maritime Applications

 Apply to be a General Attendee

-Other stakeholders wishing to attend should submit information describing their involvement in the maritime industry, with particular emphasis on maritime nuclear power.
+Stakeholders wishing to attend should describe their involvement in the maritime industry, emphasizing maritime SMR technology.

 Apply to Present Your Technology

-Applications for technology presentations should include a brief description of the concept, technology, or capability; its current stage of development; and relevant applications.
+Applications should include a brief description of the concept; its current stage of development; and relevant applications.

 Apply to Participate in the Exhibitor Session

-Applications for exhibitor sessions should include a description of the concept, technology, or capability; its technical features and current level of development.
+Applications should include a description of the concept; its technical features and current level of development.

 Submission Successful!

-A representative from USCMI will be in touch with you by May 1, 2026 regarding your request to participate.
+A representative from USCMI will be in touch with you regarding your request to participate.